ev3rt-git/ev3rt-git.github.io/get_started.md

 This step-by-step guide will show you how to install EV3RT, build a sample program and run it on your EV3 brick.

-# Step 0: Prepare your environment
+# Step 0: Check your environment

 Some packages are required to be installed before installing EV3RT: